thatte-idli-kaal-soup/tiks-ultimate.in/data/rules-2022.md

 before hard stop (at 35min).\
 Hard Stop at 35 min, Team with the Highest Point Wins.

-In case of a tie at hardstop we'll use a race-to-3 4v4 game as a tiebreaker.
+In case of a tie at hardstop, the team with the highest non-goal points wins.
+(See section below on Points)

 ### Half time